 - Re-fold the flange wrong sides together and re-press so it is nice and flat.

-- With the pillowcase body still right side out, slip the flange circle back over the open bottom end of your pillowcase body, matching raw edges and aligning the flange’s seam with one of the pillowcase body’s side seams.
+- With the pillowcase body still right side out, slip the flange circle back over the open end of your pillowcase body, matching raw edges and aligning the flange’s seam with one of the pillowcase body’s side seams.
 You are matching the raw edge of the pillowcase opening with the raw edges of the flange.
 Pin all around.

 - Using a ¼” seam allowance, machine baste the flange in place.